 Once you’ve gathered all of your props, it’s time to start setting up for your shoot!
 Play around with different arrangements until you find something that feels right.
 And don’t be afraid to get creative – sometimes the best photos are the ones that are a little bit unexpected.

 Back in step one, you organized your Pinterest board into categories.
 Getting photos in each of these categories is essential to having a well-rounded toolkit of photos to use across your website and social media content.
 Break each category down and make a list of shots you want your photographer to capture under each category.
 This might be something your photographer includes, so just ask if it’s something they can help you with.
-Use the images on your Pinterest board for inspiration as you break down each shot idea.
+Use the images on your Pinterest board for salon photoshoot ideas as you break down each shot idea.

 Please talk to your photographer in advance about being sure to capture plenty of both landscape and portrait images.
 Photographers tend to shoot more portrait (vertical) shots which is great for the mobile version of your website.
 But vertical photos do not translate well on the computer version of your website, as the screen is much wider.
 Trust me – you’ll want to have plenty of landscape photos to choose from, so be sure to tell your photographer this!